dominodatalab/domino-code-assist-docs/docs/install.md

 - [Install in a Compute Environment](#install-in-compute-environment)
 - [Install from Source](#install-from-source)

-The first approach is the easiest way to get started with LCA.
-But if you restart you workspace, then you will need to reinstall LCA.
-The second and third approaches will enable LCA more permanantly.
+The first approach is the easiest way to get started with Code Assist.
+But if you restart you workspace, then you will need to reinstall Code Assist.
+The second and third approaches will enable Code Assist more permanantly.

 ### Install in Workspace